What you see: A dry line running down the outside of a tomato, with a hole or two in its midst.

 A reminder of the scope of impact when the tomato was small, this injury usually goes all the way from the fruit’s “stem end” to its “blossom end.”
 The blossom end is the spot where the flower once was, but, once this tomato is resting on our kitchen counter, most of us are going to call it simply “the bottom.”

 Lots of environmental factors can cause this phenomenon, known as “zippering” (note: zippering is sometimes just a line and not a hole), ranging from cold weather to humid air.
 Heirloom tomatoes are particularly susceptible.

 And, of course, because these dry holes and lines represent successfully healed wounds, the tomato is still perfectly fine to eat.
-Just wash as usual, and give that rough part an extra rinse to make sure you've knocked out any dirt that may have accumulated.
+Just make sure there are no open wounds, wash as usual, and give that rough part an extra rinse to make sure you’ve knocked out any dirt that may have accumulated.

 Then, just love these holey, scarry, tomatoes and they’ll reward you with lots of heirloomy flavor!

 If you’re seeing just a hole, and no associated line, you could be looking at a fruitworm injury.
 Check out the Missouri Botanical Garden’s page about tomato fruit problems for an image of what that might look like.

 - Emily Rose Haga.
 Plant Breeder.
 Tomatoes and Peppers.
 Johnny’s Selected Seeds.